-Each NAF Academy operates as a "school within a school" at Boulder Creek High School, Deer Valley High School and Mountain Ridge High School.
-The Boulder Creek High School Academy for Finance, Deer Valley High School Academy for Hospitality and Tourism Academy and the Mountain Ridge High School Academy for Entrepreneurship are two/three/four year programs with a senior year option for internships.
+Each NAF Academy operates as a "school within a school" at Deer Valley High School and Mountain Ridge High School.
+The Deer Valley High School Academy for Hospitality and Tourism and the Mountain Ridge High School Academy for Entrepreneurship are two/three/four year programs with a senior year option for internships.
 NAF (formerly known as National Academy Foundation) is an educational non-profit organization.
 The mission of NAF is to solve some of the biggest challenges facing education and the economy by bringing education, business, and community leaders together to transform the high school experience.